Missionware/libwebrtcsharp/README.md

 # Missionware.LibWebRtcSharp

 **Missionware.LibWebRtcSharp** is a collection of .NET bindings and wrappers for **WebRTC** native libraries across multiple platforms.
-This project provides production-ready NuGet packages that enable real-time communication capabilities in .NET applications, including support for video, audio, and data channels.
+This project provides production-ready NuGet packages where possible, or the way to build ones, that enable real-time communication capabilities in .NET applications, including support for video, audio, and data channels.

 Each platform-specific package includes:
 - **Prebuilt native WebRTC binaries** from trusted upstream sources